How To Make Homemade Buttermilk

 What is Buttermilk?

 Buttermilk is essentially fermented milk.
-It’s a byproduct from making butter– the fat in the cream begins to separate and clump together during the churning process eventually leaving buttermilk.
-Once separated the buttermilk was left out overnight to ferment.
-Today, lactic acid-producing bacteria is added to “culture” and sold (first sold in the 1920s!)
-Many say, “as long as people have made butter, there’s been buttermilk.”
+It’s a byproduct of making butter.
+The fat in the cream begins to separate and clump together during the churning process, eventually separating to form buttermilk.
+Once separated, the buttermilk is left out overnight to ferment.
+Today, lactic acid-producing bacteria are added to “culture” the final product.

 As for taste and texture, buttermilk has a tangy flavor that is often compared to a “less tangy, runny Greek yogurt with a hint of butter flavor.”
-Store-bought buttermilk is often thicker than homemade buttermilk though both produce the same results.
+Store-bought buttermilk is typically thicker than homemade buttermilk, although both yield the same results.

 Why Use Buttermilk in Baking?